-- (1) The following definitions apply to this section: - blade means an element of a wind energy system rotor, which acts as a single airfoil, thereby extracting kinetic energy directly from the wind; - (b) blade clearance means, in reference to a horizontal axis rotor, the distance from grade to the bottom of the rotor's arc: - rotor's arc means the largest circumferential path (c) travelled by a blade; - (d) Small Wind Energy System (SWES) means a wind energy conversion system consisting of a wind turbine (rotor and blades), a tower, and associated control or conversion electronics. which has a rated capacity that does not exceed the allowable rated capacity of 3 kW and which will be used primarily to reduce on-site consumption of utility power and is CSA approved: - (e) total height means the height from grade to the highest vertical extension of a SWES.
-In the case of a SWES with a horizontal axis rotor, total height includes the distance from grade to the top of the tower, plus the distance from the top of the tower to the highest point of the rotor's arc;
+(1) The following definitions apply to this section: (a) blade means an element of a wind energy system rotor, which acts as a single airfoil, thereby extracting kinetic energy directly from the wind:

+- blade clearance means, in reference to a (b) horizontal axis rotor, the distance from grade to the bottom of the rotor's arc; - (c) rotor's arc means the largest circumferential path travelled by a blade; - (d) Small Wind Energy System (SWES) means a wind energy conversion system consisting of a wind turbine (rotor and blades), a tower, and associated control or conversion electronics, which has a rated capacity that does not exceed the allowable rated capacity of 3 kW and which will be used primarily to reduce on-site consumption of utility power and is CSA approved; - total height means the height from grade to the (e) highest vertical extension of a SWES.
+In the case of a SWES with a horizontal axis rotor, total height includes the distance from grade to the top of the tower, plus the distance from the top of the tower to the highest point of the rotor's arc; - (f) tower means the structure which supports the rotor above grade;

-Figure 21.3.1: SWES diagram.
+Figure 1.3.1: SWES diagram.